Giordyman2/Rings-of-Aether/src/site/notes/The States/Faeri.md

 This political decision has led Colonels to basically migrate to the mountains where they created small villages, which still operate under the laws of the Faerian Council.
 This has happened mostly in the east, as the west is instead more progressive and even the Council's members that come from the west region have pushed the idea of democracy in the latest years.

-Faeri pushed themselves to seek out additional support, which they found in [[Inertia\|Inertia]], who promised that they would defend them if Caeri were to start a conflict.
+Faeri pushed themselves to seek out additional support, which they found in [[The States/Inertia\|Inertia]], who promised that they would defend them if Caeri were to start a conflict.
 This created a situation where the only commercial partner has become Inertia, while closing off their commercial routes to anyone else.
 This created a lot of ill thoughts in the population, especially those who were friendly towards other continents, Cascada in particular.

 ## Cult of the Void